yatinag/blog/ideas.md

 Thank you insurance – I had Cigna HDHP with the Employee Assistance Program (EAP).
 This got me 3 free sessions followed by 20% co-pay for remaining sessions (amouting to 22.50$ / session).
 Each session was an hour long every other week.
 This felt reasonable to me, so I picked a therapist based on online reviews and scheduled a call with them.

-## Session breakdown
+## Session takeaways

-Let me pull back the curtains on what happens during these sessions:
+The following was the flow of sessions:

 - **Session 1 – Introduction**
 - **Session 2 – Cutting distractions and vices**